American cuisine: Florida cuisine

-Traditional key lime pie, a dessert from the islands off the coast of Miami, is made with condensed milk to form the custard with the eye wateringly tart limes native to the Florida Keys in part because milk would spoil in an age before refrigeration.
+Traditional key lime pie, a dessert from the islands off the coast of Miami, is made with condensed milk to form the custard with the eye-wateringly tart limes native to the Florida Keys in part because milk would spoil in an age before refrigeration.

 Pork in this region tends to be roasted in methods similar to those found in Puerto Rico and Cuba, owing to mass emigration from those countries in the 20th century, especially in the counties surrounding Miami.

-Orange blossom honey is a specialty of the state, and is widely available in farmer's markets.
+Orange blossom honey is a specialty of the state and is widely available in farmers' markets.
 Caribbean lobster is a favorite special meal eagerly sought after by Floridians as it is found as far north as Fort Myers: spear diving and collecting them from reefs in the Florida Keys and near rocky shoals is a common practice of local scuba divers.

 Other small game

-Ptarmigan, grouse, crow, blackbirds, dove, duck and other game fowl are consumed in the United States.
+Ptarmigan, grouse, crow, blackbirds, dove, duck, and other game fowl are consumed in the United States.
 In the American state of Arkansas, beaver tail stew is consumed in Cotton town.
 Squirrel, raccoon, possum, bear, muskrat, chipmunk, skunk, groundhog, pheasant, armadillo and rabbit are also consumed in the United States.

 Cuisine in the West

-Cooking in the American West gets its influence from Native American and Hispanophone cultures, as well as later settlers that came in the 19th century: Texas, for example, has some influence from Germany in its choice of barbecue by using sausages.
+Cooking in the American West draws on Native American and Hispanophone cultures, as well as later 19th-century settlers: Texas, for example, has some German influence in its barbecue, which uses sausages.

 Another instance can be found in the Northwestern region, which encompasses Oregon, Washington, and Northern California.
-All of the aforementioned rely on local seafood and a few classics of their own.
+All of the aforementioned rely on local seafood and a few of their own classics.

 In New Mexico, Colorado, Nevada, Arizona, Utah, West Texas, and Southern California, Mexican flavors and influences are extremely common, especially from the Mexican states of Chihuahua, Baja California, and Sonora.